devnulli/devnulli/README.md

 <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=devnulli&layout=compact&theme=radical" />

  ### What I do. ###
-Sometimes, I like to code some stuff, apart from work. don't know why, I live coding live, to groovy music.
+Sometimes, I like to code some stuff, apart from work. don't know why.
+I like coding live, to groovy music.
+With the impression of somebody watching (which doesnt happen, of courese).
 It relaxes me.
 <img align="center" img src="http://streambadge.com/twitch/dark/spykeadelic.png" />

 ### About my job ###